NINJOE-1/SYSC3303Project/README.md

 The Sequence diagram for all the classes and functions can be found using this [link](SequenceDiagrams):

-The State Machine diagram for the ElevatorSubsytem and Scheduler can be found using this
+The State Machine diagram for the ElevatorSubsytem and Scheduler can be found using this [link](StateMachineDiagrams):